 If you are planning on using your data to make informed decisions and forecast what you should be doing more for future business growth, you need to make sure that your data is accurate, complete and duplicate free.
 Decisions based on poor quality data are no more reliable and accurate than those made on assumptions.
 Cluttering up your database with poor quality data will impact on your ability to make informed judgments and decisions about the state and future of your business.

 Poor quality data filled with inaccurate and duplicate records can be costly in terms of missed sales opportunities.
 Think of the lost time that could have been spent interacting with the right prospect rather than trying to reach contacts that are no longer in that position.

-If this is true for your business and you are aware that employees are sharing customer information internally via emails, spreadsheets or shared drives, think again!
-As your business and customer base grow, so does the number of customer records, making the data unmanageable and increasing the potential to lose it.
+If this is true for your business and you are aware that employees are sharing customer information internally via emails, spreadsheets, or shared drives, think again!
+As your business and customer base grows, so does the number of customer records, making the data unmanageable and increasing the potential to lose it.

 Are you sending out multiple messages to the same person every time an email campaign is delivered?
 If so you may run the risk of annoying them so much that they refuse to open any of your emails.
 If you keep emailing users that aren’t responsive, some email providers may push your emails to the spam box.

 Furthermore, without an accurate view of each customer and where they are in the buying process, it makes it difficult to segment properly.
 Sending out untargeted messaging can demolish open and click-through rates wasting your valuable time and money.
-Having accurate, good quality customer information can help you to provide more personalised interactions which make all the difference when it comes to winning customers and keeping them.
+Having accurate, good quality customer information can help you to provide more personalized interactions, which makes, all the difference when it comes to winning customers and keeping them.